 The temple where you will lodge tonight is staffed by monks who generally do not speak English.

-Accommodation is traditional and basic; single mattresses known as futons designed for comfortable sleep will be laid on traditional tatami mat floors which are not hard.
+Accommodation is traditional and basic; single mattresses known as futons will be laid on traditional tatami mats, tatami mat floors are not hard and, mattresses are designed for comfortable sleep.
 The doors to rooms are made from rice paper so noise will travel, and they cannot be locked.
 Rooms are individually heated but hallways are not.
 There will be shared bathrooms with shower and toilet facilities.
 Please note that the showers are open-plan with no screens.
 In the morning there is no hot water for showering or use of the public bath.
 The evening meal is a Buddhist vegetarian dinner, known as Shojin Ryori and is served promptly at 18:00.
 The evening is free for quiet reflection in your room, please note there are no TVs on the premises.

-Koyasan - Known primarily as the centre of the Shingon sub-section of Buddhism, Koyasan sits in the mountains and is the ideal spot to get a glimpse of Japan's traditional religious life.
+Koyasan - Known primarily as the centre of the Shingon sub-section of Buddhism, Koya-san sits in the mountains and is the ideal spot to get a glimpse of Japan's traditional religious life.